Bubobubobubobubo/sardine/docs/sardinopedia.md

 hush(basic)
 ```
 The most basic function you can write.
+This is the skeleton of a *swimming function*.
+You will encounter it everytime you play with **Sardine**.

 ### Swimming with style